Claussss/VocMatch/README.md

 The user interface of the final product will appear as follows:
 1) The user vocalizes for 10 seconds
-2) The algorithm searches the database with encoded fingerprints of arrangments
+2) The algorithm searches the database with encoded features of arrangments
 3) The algorithm produces a ranked list of the top K arrangements in order of similarity to the vocal.

 The greater the similarity, the more agreeable the vocal and arrangement sound when mixed together.
+This is a variation of the Query by Humming algorithm, which focuses on determining the compatibility of vocals with an instrumental track.

 This project is intended to facilitate the process of finding ready arrangements for songs for artists and to provide budding producers with an opportunity to promote their arrangements.